rheinwerk-verlag/planning-poker/docs/dev_docs/consumers.rst

          - .. code-block:: python

               {
-                  "story_points": 5  # The amount of points which should be set }
+                  # The amount of points the story should be set to
+                  "story_points": 5
+              }
        * - ``story_changed``
          - both
          - .. code-block:: python

               {
-                  "id": 1,  # The ID of the story to display "story_label": "Poker 2: Create Screenshots",  # The label of the story "description": "<h1>HTML Ipsum</h1>\r\n\r\n<p><strong>Pellentes…",  # The description of the story "votes": {  # Object containing the story points and their voters "3": [  # A list of users who voted for this amount of story points {
+                  # The ID of the story to display
+                  "id": 1,
+                  # The label of the story
+                  "story_label": "Poker 2: Create Screenshots",
+                  # The description of the story
+                  "description": "<h1>HTML Ipsum</h1>\r\n\r\n<p><strong>Pellentes...",
+                  # Object containing the story points
+                  # and their voters
+                  "votes": {
+                      # A list of users who voted for
+                      # this amount of story points
+                      "3": [
+                          {
+                              # The ID of the user
+                              "id": 1,
-                              "id": 1,  # The ID of the user "name": "John Doe"  # The name of the user },
+                              # The name of the user
+                              "name": "John Doe"
+                          },
                           {
                               "id": 2,